Farewe/invacost_FAQ/Readme.md

 # **Descriptor “Overlap”**

+## Question on how dealing with multiple costs from a single study

-## *36. There are some studies which have modelled the cost of managing (or containing) invasive species in a landscape.
+Question: There are some studies which have modelled the cost of managing (or containing) invasive species in a landscape.
 Like other modelling studies, these studies often use known parameters based on a small spatial scale to extrapolate the estimated cost for a larger spatio-temporal scale.
-While dealing with these studies, should we extract both information or only the extrapolated one?*
+While dealing with these studies, should we extract both information or only the extrapolated one?\*

-Yes, we should extract both cost data, which will allow opting for one or the other information depending on the analyses targeted and the research questions.
+Answer: Yes, we should extract both cost data, which will allow opting for one or the other information depending on the analyses targeted and the research questions.
 However, you should indicate that both costs are overlapping in the **Overlap** descriptor.

 # **Descriptor “Benefit\_value(s)”**

+## Question on whether and how reporting monetary benefices

-## *37. My understanding is that this should be noted with “Yes” only if the authors also reported that the given IAS also produces some positive monetary values, and they reported such values in the paper?
-There is also a case where authors report cost of controlling/eradicating some species, and they also provide some positive values that such control efforts produce (e.g. increased employment), but I think this should not be considered as a benefit value of IAS, as it is not a monetary gain IAS produces, right?*
+Question: My understanding is that this should be noted with “Yes” only if the authors also reported that the given IAS also produces some positive monetary values, and they reported such values in the paper?
+There is also a case where authors report cost of controlling/eradicating some species, and they also provide some positive values that such control efforts produce (e.g. increased employment), but I think this should not be considered as a benefit value of IAS, as it is not a monetary gain IAS produces, right?\*

-Yes, we consider **Benefit\_values** as existing from the analysed sources only when money was gained from direct exploitation of the invasive alien species (IAS) studied.
+Answer: Yes, we consider **Benefit\_values** as existing from the analysed sources only when money was gained from direct exploitation of the invasive alien species (IAS) studied.
 In the second case you explained, we considered *avoiding costs* for those apparent benefit-like values, i.e. money that is not loss any more due to efficient management strategy targeting the involved IAS.
 For instance, if a species A (impacting agriculture) was successfully controlled (control costs = 10,000 USD) and that the net benefit is 13,000 USD, we use one line for control costs (= 10,000 USD) and another for avoiding costs (= 13,000 USD).
-Alternatively, if this species A is used for trade activities that generates 14,000 USD, we simply mentioned *yes* in the **Benefit\_values** column , but only if the source also contains (at least) one cost estimate – which is the first requirement to have this source recorded in the database.
+Alternatively, if this species A is used for trade activities that generates 14,000 USD, we simply mentioned *yes* in the **Benefit\_values** column, but only if the source also contains (at least) one cost estimate – which is the first requirement to have this source recorded in the database.